docsforadobe/after-effects-expression-reference/docs/random-numbers.md

 Returns a random number in the range `0–1`.

-#### NOTE
+!!! note
     In After Effects CC and CS6, the behavior of random() is changed to be more random when layer IDs are close together.
 The wiggle() expression is not affected.

 **Type**